aquaslvt/squish/README.md

 ### Installation

-For now squish is a standalone executable (it will later be available in some package managers!), so you can clone the repo
+For now you can clone the repo and install it into `/usr/bin` using `install`

 ```bash
 git clone https://github.com/mkukiro/squish